-By the 1860's, sufficient numbers of different breeds had been introduced into Australia for dog shows to commence.
+By the 1860's, enough different breeds had been introduced into Australia for dog shows to commence.
 At that time, each different Australian State had their own separate governments.
 The dog 'fancy' followed suite.
-So without any formal breed identifications, in 1862, Tasmania held the first Australian dog Show with Victoria following in 1864.
+So, without any formal breed identifications, in 1862, Tasmania held the first Australian dog Show with Victoria following in 1864.

 References and Further Reading

 2009 - Jane Harvey, "History of the Tenterfield Terrier" in National Dog, the Ringleader Way (Published by Sahjobe Pty Ltd, Menangle Park NSW ABN 86 075 412 761) Vol 12 No 11 November 2009 Page 12